Skip to main content

 Federal direct PLUS loan

-A federal direct PLUS loan for graduate students requires that the applicant must not have an adverse credit history, or a history of negligence is required, when you apply for a federal Direct PLUS Loan.
-Still, if you do have an adverse credit history, you may be able to receive a PLUS loan if you meet other requirements.
+A federal direct PLUS loan for graduate students requires that the applicant must not have an adverse credit history.
+Still, if you do have an adverse credit history, you may be eligible to receive a PLUS loan if you are able to meet other requirements.

 Private loans

 Private loans often do have credit score requirements, and they may vary by lender.
 A hard credit check will also typically be performed on the applicant.
 For private student loans, a cosigner may come in to play to help the primary borrower meet eligibility requirements.
-It can help to review these requirements with care before taking on a private loan.
-If you have questions about your credit score and are getting ready to apply for private loans, Chase Credit Journey can help you understand your creditworthiness.
-Their tools can also inspire ideas for how to improve your score.
+It can help to review these requirements with care before applying for a private loan.

 Will paying off student loans increase my credit score?

-There are pros and cons for your credit score when paying off your student loans.
-On the bright side, making timely payments can help you build a positive credit history, and these payments can help raise your score over time.
+There can be positive or negative impacts to your credit score when paying off your student loans.
+On the bright side, making timely payments can help you build a positive credit history, and these payments could help raise your score over time.

 In summary

-There are different credit score requirements for student loans, depending on if you get a federal subsidized or unsubsidized loan, or a private student loan.
-And when it’s time to start paying it off, or when you finally close the account, Chase Credit Journey can help you improve your credit score.
-With tools like a free credit monitoring and alerts, you can keep better track of your credit standing and any changes to it.
+There are different credit score requirements for different types of student loans.
+And when it’s time to start paying it off, or when you finally close the account, Chase Credit Journey could help you improve your credit score.
+With tools like a free credit monitoring and alerts, you can keep better track of your credit standing and changes to it.